cloudmesh-community/fa19-516-153/cloudmesh-cluster/report.md

 ## Action

-In order to solve this problem, we will be implementing a Nomad cluster, and generating a standalone Spark image that will run parameterized jobs, utilizing all of the available multi-cloud options available to the orchestator as well as all of the compute instances.
+In order to solve this problem, we will be implementing a Nomad and Kubernetes cluster, and generating a standalone Spark image that will run parameterized jobs, utilizing all of the available multi-cloud options available to the orchestator as well as all of the compute instances.
 We will also be implementing a testing